Conceptual Foundations Sequence

 ESRM 800: Research Seminar

 This seminar is a required elective for all students.
-The seminar meets on a monthly format throughout the year.
+The seminar meets on a monthly format throughout the year, and functions as a group consultation on the research process.
 Students will present their evolving data analysis to the seminar participants and leader.
 Flexibility will be built in to accommodate the needs of advanced and commuting students.

 Child and Adolescent Specialty Courses